jollyblume/StateMachine/README.md

 This is a skeleton library.
 The component won't be ready for several minutes.

+This README is only to help me focus during development.
+The information it contains may not be accurate or up to date.

 ###### initial design notes
-ignore refs below regarding not implementing WorkflowInterface.

-In finite automaton theory, a state machine is a type of workflow, where places are the states and transitions are the edges.
-Further setting them apart, a state machine can only be in a single state at any moment, while a workflow can be in multiple places simultaneously.
+In finite automaton theory, a state machine is a type of workflow, where places are the states and transitions are the edges in a state diagram.
+Further setting them apart, a state machine can only be in a single state at any moment and changes state only in response to inputs.
+Some state machine configuration may also provide outputs, derived from some combination of current state and inputs.

+#### Component goals
-This component aims to show a StateMachine as a type of workflow.
+* Show a StateMachine as constrained workflow.

-In order to support haley composition, StateMachine definitions and implementation details must support recursive workflows.
-A state machine should not require a marking store.
-By definition, state machines have no memory and need no store.
-This should simplify recursion.
+* Perform next state logic only in response to input signals.
+* Integration with symfony/workflow.
+In order to facilitate this, symfony/workflow::MetadataStore will need to provide state machine metadata.
+Currently, modeling this metadata as a configuration key.

+    MetadataStoreInterface::getWorkflowMetadata()['fsm'] // for instance

+* Support for workflow recursion, composition and state bubbling.
+This will likely require metadata support.
+This needs to be moved to jollyblume/workflow, as it is not state machine specific.
+* Stateless state machines.
+Persisted state will be revisited, but persistence of state in a state machine is not part of the reference design patterns.

+#### Component notes
+* References to $subject in the state machine are an array of input signals.
+* saved state must include current input values and will have some complications that will need testing.
+  * restoring state can not initiate next state logic.
+  * how are application events handled during restoring?
+    * can't rethrow missed events. too much wiring and event handling for events that will never matter.
+    * what would this infrastructure look like, though?
+      * implementation of event signals will need support from a dispatcher that listens to application events and turns the dispatched event into input signals for a state machine.
+Perhaps a state machines' memory device is used to send signals between the state machine listener and state machines.
+This would allow state machine
+* Input signals basically properties.
+Signal is used to describe an inputs' effect on next state.

-In practice, though, state machines are often paired with a memory device (class).
+In practice, though, state machines can be paired with a memory device (class).
 The memory is architecturally related to a state machine.
-This memory device will use the jollyblume/workflow marking store to facilitate persistence.

-Most likely, the memory device will need to use a marking store differently than a workflow.
-Where a workflow stores an array of places for each markingStoreId/subjectId key aggregation, the memory is likely to be storing an array where element[0] is a starting state.
-State color could be modeled into other array elements.
-I haven't gotten that far, though.
-This idea may be completely bogus.

-Regardless, memory will not be added until a later development cycle.
-It's implementation can't impact the state machine's implementation

-Currently, the memory device is envisioned as a concrete state machine that takes the either the output's of a moore or mealey machine or perhaps some predetermined signal changes the memory state to 'query-state' and pulls the current state of a machine.
-The current state of the memory target is persisted and then provided as an output. <- written in jello

-Because of recursion, a state machine and a memory could be combined into a single persisted state machine and the memory would largely be an internal implementation detail for a state machine.

-There will need to be support for this architecture in the Registry. .
-I will be minimizing the importance of definition and registry requirements during early development.
+This memory device will be used by as both the state machines' current inputs and state and as the state machine listeners' event integration
+* fsm uses memory device to send signals to a state machine, making the listener a mediator).
+* state machine uses memory device as internal properties.
+* should allow for virtual state machine instances tying differing fsm configuration to influence next state logic, all using a single state machine definition.

 There are additional data required for initialization of a state machine that is not required for a workflow.
 The specific data needed depends on the type of state machine.
 * *no outputs type* includes a few sub-types.
 The only one I will focused on is a deterministic finite machine (dfm).